awslabs/aws-saas-boost/docs/user-guide.md

 For these scenarios, SaaS organization may need to fork the existing AWS SaaS Boost code base and introduce the customizations that are needed to get their environment up and running.
 Ideally, these customizations can be captured and merged into the core of AWS SaaS Boost, enabling other ISV developers to take advantage of the new capabilities.

 If these customizations come in through an open-source community, they will extend the capabilities of AWS SaaS Boost, enabling it to evolve in a way that reduces the number of ISVs that have to select the customization path.
 Still, this path is valid and may, for some, represent their best opportunity to maximize the value of AWS SaaS Boost for their business and technical needs.

 ## Accessing AWS SaaS Boost
-After you've installed AWS SaaS Boost (using the Getting Started Guide), a message is sent to the email address provided during the install process.
+After you've installed AWS SaaS Boost (using the Getting Started Guide), a message is sent to the email address provided during the installation process.
 This message includes a link that represents the entry point to the AWS SaaS Boost administration application.
 The message appears as follows:

 ![Figure 4 - Getting your temporary password](images/ug-welcome-email.png?raw=true "Figure 4 - Getting your temporary password")
 <p align="center">Figure 4 - Getting your temporary password</p>